Legal status of transgender people: Bolivia

 The Gender Identity law allows individuals over 18 to legally change their name, gender and photography on legal documents.
 No surgeries or judicial order are required.
 The law took effect on 1 August 2016.

 Brazil

+In 1971, Dr. Roberto Farina performed the first male-to-female gender-affirming surgery in Brazil.

 Changing legal gender assignment in Brazil is legal according to the Superior Court of Justice of Brazil, as stated in a decision rendered on 17 October 2009.

 And in 2008, Brazil's public health system started providing free sexual reassignment operations in compliance with a court order.
 Federal prosecutors had argued that sexual reassignment surgery was covered under a constitutional clause guaranteeing medical care as a basic right.

 Patients must be at least 18 years old and diagnosed as transsexuals with no other personality disorders, and must undergo psychological evaluation with a multidisciplinary team for at least two years, begins with 16 years old.

 The national average is of 100 surgeries per year, according to the Ministry of Health of Brazil.

 In December 2020, a bill was introduced that defines biological sex as the only factor in determining gender.